Blushi23/weddingBudget/README.md

 # weddingBudget

-<p>The Wedding Calculator is a web application built using HTML, CSS, SCSS, JavaScript, Bootstrap, and Font Awesome.
+<p>The Wedding Calculator is a web application built using HTML, CSS, JavaScript, Bootstrap, and Font Awesome.
   It provides an easy-to-use interface for couples to estimate and plan their wedding expenses and incomes.</p>

 <h3>Features</h3>